needle-mirror/com.unity.cloud.identity/Documentation~/use-case-customize-pkce-authentication.md

 To create a new `CustomPkceConfigurationProvider` class, follow these steps:

-1. Open your Unity Project.
+1. Open your Unity Editor Project.
 2. Go to the **Assets** folder in the Project window.
 3. Go to **Add (+)** > **C# Script**.
 4. Rename the new script as `CustomPkceConfigurationProvider`.